Mrs. Gould's sunbird: Diet

 As a typical sunbird, Mrs. Gould's sunbird feeds on nectar.
-The elongated and tubular tongue is modified for sucking the nectar for tube-shape flowers.
+The elongated and tubular tongue is modified for sucking the nectar from tube-shape flowers.
 It also takes small invertebrates.
 Diet in Sichuan and Yunnan was found to include spiders, small beetles and hemipteran nymphs.

 Behaviour

 Mrs. Gould's sunbird is generally resident but may undertake small-scale seasonal migrations.
-It is usually seen solitary or in pairs although temporary groups of 3-5 or even more than 10 individuals can form.
+It is usually seen solitary or in pairs although temporary groups of 3–5 or even more than 10 individuals can form.
 It moves quickly and flies for short distances.
 Calls include a high thin "tzeeee" and sharp "tzit".

 Reproduction

 The breeding period of Mrs. Gould's sunbird is April to June.
 Females nest around mid-April.
-The nest is built of moss, grass, plant fibers and spiderwebs.
-It is 15-18 cm long and 10-11.5 cm wide, and usually built in deciduous board-leaved forest at 1000-3000m above sea level.
-In the breeding season, the males court the females sunbird with a mating call 'zhai-zhai-zhai'.
-Clutch size is 2-3 eggs, 13.5-15.3 mm x 10.5-11.5 mm in size.
+The nest is built of moss, grass, plant fibres and spiderwebs.
+It is 15–18 cm long and 10–11.5 cm wide, and usually built in deciduous broad-leaved forest at 1000–3000m above sea level.
+In the breeding season, the males court the females with a mating call "zhai-zhai-zhai".
+Clutch size is 2–3 eggs.
 The eggs are white and usually have reddish brown spots.
-Incubation lasts for about 2 weeks, and chicks fledge after 15-16 days.
+Incubation lasts for about two weeks, and chicks fledge after 15–16 days.
 In this period, both parents care for the chicks.
 The adults feed nectar to the young chicks by regurgitation at the beginning; later on invertebrates are increasingly provided.

 Conservation

 The species is listed as Least Concern in the IUCN Red List.

 Mrs. Gould's sunbird is not on the list of endangered and protected species of China.
-However, it is on the List of Wild Animal that Protected by PRC with Beneficial and High Value of Economy and Science.
+However, it is on the List of Wild Animals Protected by the PRC that Are Beneficial or of High Value to Economy and Science.